ahmed-shariff/experiment_server/README.md

 # The `configuration` table contains the settings of the study/experiment itself
 [configuration]
 # The `order` is an array of block names or an array of array of block names.
+# The `order` also can be a dictionary/table.
+If it is a dictionary/table, the keys should
+# be participant indices starting from 1.
+The values should be a list of block names.
+# The keys are the participant indices - when experiment manager is queries with a given
+# participant index, the dictionary/table will be used as a lookup table and the
+# corresponding list of blocks will be used.
+When a participant index larger than the
+# highest participant index is queries through experiment manager, the modulus of the
+# index will be used to determine which list of conditions should be used.
+# In the following example order with a table/dictionary, participant index 4 would get
+# the blocks assigned to participant index 1:
+# order = {1= ["conditionA", "conditionB", "conditionA", "conditionB"], 2= ["conditionB", "conditionA", "conditionB", "conditionA"], 3= ["conditionB", "conditionB", "conditionA", "conditionA"]}
 order = [["conditionA", "conditionB", "conditionA", "conditionB"]]

-# The `groups` and `within_groups` are optional keys that allows you to define how the
+# The `groups_strategy` and `within_groups_strategy` are optional keys that allows you to
-# conditions specified in `order` will be managed. `groups` would dictate how the top
+# define how the conditions specified in `order` will be managed. `groups_strategy` would
-# level array of `order` will be handled. `within_groups` would dictate how the conditions
+# dictate how the top level array of `order` will be handled. `within_groups_strategy`
-# in the nested arrays (if specified) would be managed.
-These keys can have one
+# would dictate how the conditions in the nested arrays (if specified) would be
-# of the following values.
+# managed.
+These keys can have one of the following values.
 # - "latin_square": Apply latin square to balance the values.
 # - "randomize": For each participant randomize the order of the values in the array.
 # - "as_is": Use the order of the values as specified.
 # When not specified, the default value is "as_is" for both keys.
-groups = "latin_square"
+groups_strategy = "latin_square"
+within_groups_strategy = "randomize"

+# The following are optional keys. `init_blocks` is a list of blocks which will be
+# appended to the start and `final_blocks` are a list of blocks that would be appended to
+# the end.
+The respective strategies dictate the ordering withing the list of init or
+# final blocks.
+For init and final blocks only the "randomize" and "as_is" are
+# supported.
+By default, their values are "as_is".
+init_blocks = ["initialBlock"]
+final_blocks = ["finalBlockA", "finalBlockB"]
+init_blocks_strategy = "as_is"
-within_groups= "randomize"
+final_blocks_strategy = "randomize"

 # The random seed to use for any randomization.
 Default seed is 0.
 The seed will be
 # the value of random_seed + participant_index
 random_seed = 0